-- 14.1 The GIS-based spatial analysis had a number of technical limitations.
+- 14.1 A small number of limitations and uncertainties were encountered during the SA process, including: - The GIS-based spatial analysis had a number of technical limitations.
 For instance, it was not possible to define purely spatial criteria that addressed all of the SA Objectives that are relevant to site selection.
 However, the use of the 'decision-aiding questions' the baseline information and GIS data where possible to determine positive and negative effect criteria had helped to overcome this limitation.
 Due to the limitations of GIS data, site visits to all the sites provided useful way of gaining greater understanding of the potential impacts of development.
 For example, identifying valuable trees on or nearby to a site, and the level of noise from railway lines and roads. - Although a range of site level, local and wider information sources and studies were available to inform the appraisal process, without sufficient detailed information it was not always possible to predict with accuracy some effects of developing certain sites against certain SA Objectives.
-Where that is the case specific requirements are incorporated into the allocation for further investigation to inform the development of the site. - For a few number of SA Objectives it was difficult to determine positive or negative impacts as the outcome of development would very much depend on how planning policy was implemented at planning application stage. - Available GIS data on contamination and soil quality gave a very broad indication of land thought to be at risk of contamination.
+Where that is the case specific requirements are incorporated into the allocation for further investigation to inform the development of the site. - For a few of the SA Objectives it was difficult to determine positive or negative impacts as the outcome of development would very much depend on how planning policy was implemented at planning application stage. - Available GIS data on contamination and soil quality gave a very broad indication of land thought to be at risk of contamination.
 Expert advice has therefore been sought from a number of sources including the Environmental Health Team on each site to help overcome this limitation.
 Natural England has also provided information of soil quality.
 The Council's Drainage Engineer has provided advice on flooding.